lf-edge/ekuiper/docs/en_US/configuration/global_configurations.md

   consoleLog: false
   # true|false, if it's set to true, then the log will be print to log file
   fileLog: true
+  # Whether to disable the log timestamp, useful when output is redirected to logging system like syslog that already adds timestamps.
+  logDisableTimestamp: false
   # How many hours to split the file
   rotateTime: 24
   # Maximum file storage hours